Sleep Problems/Disorders in Children

 Sleepwalking and night terrors are considered parasomnias.
 Parasomnias are not one specific sleep disorder.
 Instead, they refer to a variety of abnormal behaviors during sleep.
 Parasomnias, such as sleepwalking, occur in both children and adults but are more common in kids.

 In most cases, sleepwalking and nightmares are mild, and children often outgrow them.
 Treatment is usually not needed unless it’s preventing your child from getting adequate sleep.
-If nightmares are severe or frequent, talk to your child’s doctor.
+If nightmares are severe or frequent, talk to your child’s doctor or a sleep doctor.

 Bed wetting, which is also called nocturnal enuresis, is very common in young children.
 In fact, according to the University of Michigan Health System, about 15 percent of five-year-olds wet the bed during the night.
 Bladder control during sleep is the last stage of potty-training.
 The good news is most kids gain bladder control overnight and outgrow bed wetting.